 According to CarSmart.com's Teen Driver's Buying Guide, the two of you can find middle ground.

 A driver's license means freedom and responsibility.
 Most teen drivers take this responsibility seriously, but their driving inexperience makes them the age group with the highest crash risk of any age group for traffic fatalities.
 Motor vehicle crashes are the number one cause of death among young Americans ages 15-20.
-The problem is worst among 16-year-olds, who have an immaturity that often results in risk-taking behind the wheel and increases the risk of being involved in a car accident.
+The problem is worst among 16-year-olds, who have an immaturity that often results in risk-taking behind the wheel and increases the risk of being injured in a car accident.
 16-year-olds are involved in 78 percent of driver error accidents, 39 percent of speeding accidents, and 52 percent of single vehicle accidents.

 As a parent, your job is to ensure your teen driver knows how to drive and has a car that helps them avoid accidents.
 Newer models offer more safety features, protect more during crashes, stall less often, and experience fewer other component failures that might cause a lack of control for inexperienced drivers.